www.northwoodreid.com

 A significant difference between patent law in the US and European patent law is that, in Europe, an invention has to provide a technical contribution or possess a technical character, whereas in the US no technical contribution is necessary for patent protection.
 (A technical contribution is a contribution to the state of the art in a non-excluded field which is new and not obvious to a person skilled in the art.)

 In Aerotel Ltd v Telco Holdings Limited and Macrosssan's Application [2006] EWCA Civ 1371 the Court of Appeal accepted the approach proposed by the UK Patent Office as it followed the decision in Fujitsu Limited's Application rather than the approach of the EPO, which the Court of Appeal considered was not yet settled.
+The approach accepted by the Court of Appeal involves four steps to assessing patentability:

 1. the actual contribution in terms of novelty;